 Situated in the vast Aburrá valley, in the Antioquia region, Medellín is Colombia’s second largest city, where the Colombia of yesterday meets the Colombia of tomorrow.
 Experience this rich city firsthand when you travel to Medellín, Colombia with Ker & Downey.

 Named the Most Innovative City in the World in 2013, Medellín’s ultra-clean public transportation, modernist architecture, and progressive civic infrastructure give it a cosmopolitan feel to rival any in the world.
-In addition to public transportation, the city has invested in public wifi in the downtown area.
-A visit to the city’s interactive science museum, botanical gardens, or simply a walk through the heart of the business district prove that Colombia has earned it’s reputation as destination for architecture and art lovers.
+In addition to public transportation, the city has invested in public wireless Internet in the downtown area.
+A visit to the city’s interactive science museum, botanical gardens, or simply a walk through the heart of the business district prove that Colombia has earned its reputation as destination for architecture and art lovers.
 Medellín in particular is one of the hubs for the country’s young adults attending one of the half-dozen universities and fueling the town’s vibrant cultural and nightlife scene.

 This is the city of innovation and European influence, with bragging rights to the first and only metro system in Colombia and an impressive textile industry.
 A funicular system connects the city center to national park in the mountains above, passing over a massive modern public library famous among architecture lovers.